setmy-info/setmy-info.github.io/src/site/markdown/it/process/decisions/noSeparateTeam.md

 If admin/devops should work with main repo, he/she should be fully part of dev team and follow all software development rules and processes (code reviews) - no exceptions.

+Not many board for same task/goal/project (sub-task are ok).

+One team, not many separated teams with separated Scrum/Kanban boards (or task list) for each team - merge teams who work on same goal or project.

 Examples:

 * Admin/devops doesn't write alone **ANY CODE** in any lang(for encryption, decryption, software setup, init scripts,